Average Salary: $52,280

 Expected Lifetime Earnings: $2,183,000

-Parole officers make an average annual wage of around 45k.
-It doesn’t really seem like enough given the amount of money taxpayers spend imprisoning offenders every year: it costs taxpayers roughly $50,000 dollars a year to incarcerate each prisoner.
+Parole officers make an average annual wage of around $45k.
+It doesn't really seem like enough given the amount of money taxpayers spend imprisoning offenders every year: It costs taxpayers roughly $50,000 dollars a year to incarcerate each prisoner.
 In addition to your salary, you also get great benefits, including a pension, health, dental and life insurance plans, as well as retirement and 401k benefits.
 With the pension, some parole officers are able to retire after only 20-25 years of service with no penalty.
-20-25 years may sound like a lot to you right now, but trust us – when you retire at 47, you’ll be singing a different tune.
-And you’ll have plenty of time for voice lessons.
+Twenty to 25 years may sound like a lot to you right now, but trust us—when you retire at 47, you'll be singing a different tune.
+And you'll have plenty of time for voice lessons.